IntelligentSystemsLabUTV/ros2-examples/interfaces.md

        ...
        "srv/fileN.srv"
        ...
+       "action/fileM.action"
+       ...
    	# And so on...
    )
    ```

+6. **If using actions**, the following dependencies are required:
+    - *rclcpp_action*
+    - Interfaces package where actions are specified.

 Then you can build the package with colcon.
 Generated files will be placed in: